combinators/cls-scala/README.md

 Currently, Scala 2.11 and 2.12 are supported.

 ## Examples

-Can be found in the [examples project](examples/src/main/scala/de/tu_dortmund/cs/ls14/cls) and the [tests](core/src/test/scala//src/main/scala/de/tu_dortmund/cs/ls14/cls).
+Can be found in the [examples project](examples/src/main/scala/org/combinators/cls/examples) and the [tests](core/src/test/scala/org/combinators/cls).

+##### Got a new example?
+If it is contained within one file, consider adding it to ours: join the [chat](https://gitter.im/combinators/cls-scala) or just open a pull request.

 ## Help and Contributions

 Join [combinators/cls-scala](https://gitter.im/combinators/cls-scala) on Gitter.

 ### Main Authors

 - Jan Bessai
 - Boris Düdder
 - Geroge T. Heineman

 ### Contributers

+-
-### Your name here
+##### Your name here?
 Just the usual: open pull requests and or issues.
-Feel free to add yourself to the list in this file, if you contribute something.
+Feel free to add yourself to the list in this file, if you contributed something.